-Chicago Transit Board -- Public Comment Process
+Public Comment Process

 A maximum of five speakers may appear before the Board each month, with each speaker allotted three minutes to address the Board.
 Speakers who wish to address items on the meeting day’s agenda for any Committee or the Board shall have priority for the five available speaker slots.

 a.
 Phone: 312-681-5022

-d.
-Mail: Gregory Longhini, Office of the Secretary, CTA Headquarters, 567 W. Lake Street, Chicago, IL 60661
+b.
+Mail: Gregory Longhini - CTA, Office of the Secretary, 567 W. Lake Street, Chicago, Illinois 60661-1498

 Transcripts of all spoken comments and copies of all written comments will be kept in the Office of the Secretary and will be made part of the permanent record of the Board proceedings.
 Individuals who wish to access the public comments must contact the CTA’s Freedom of Information Office.